 In this case, you may want to change this (“Optimization for Ad Delivery“) to “Landing Page Views”.

 This way, the pixel will optimize for people most likely to click on your ad and visit your page.

 Step 4: Targeting

 Now you’ll define your target audience – i.e., who sees your ads.
-This is the most important part of your Facebook campaign setup.
+This is the most important part of your Facebook campaign.
 The more you know about your target market, the easier this will be.

-Creating an audience essentially lets you target people based on a number of characteristics, including age, location, interests or behavior.
-It’s really powerful.
+Facebook’s audience builder lets you target people based on a number of characteristics, including age, gender, location, interests or behavior.
+It’s incredibly detailed and powerful.

 Here are a couple of things to consider when building your audience:

-- Create an audience of at least 10,000 people.
+Create an audience of at least 10,000 people.
 You need a big enough audience so you don’t run out of people to show your ads to.

-- Be as specific as possible.
-Use detailed targeting, as you shown in the image below.
+Be as specific as possible.
+Use detailed targeting, as we’ll show in the image below.

 If I wanted to sell bodybuilding supplements, I’d probably target like this: